napoleonfreitaspaajanen/MyRepo/ProgrammingLanguageGuides/AtomWriting.md

 ---
 title: Documentation for using Atom and Pandoc
 ---
+# Packages and atom settings

+- pdf-view allows to see pdfs inside platformio
+- Settings > Editor set tabtype to soft and two spaces
+- Packages > autocomplete plus > autocomplete only on tab (otherwise also completes on enter)

 # Pandoc
 To use Pandoc to convert to pdf, you need the package platformio-ide-terminal.
 This allows to use the terminal inside of Atom.
 Once installed, it can be called with the command Ctrl-\`.

+Note you need to install latex separately and add it to your path.

 These are the commands for using pandoc.
 Call the commands in the terminal.

-### pandoc markdownfilename.md -s -o view.pdf
+**pandoc markdownfilename.md -s -o view.pdf**
 Creates a pdf called view.pdf from the file markdownfilename.md.
 Option -s for standalone and option -o for output.
 Add --toc for table of contents